 I’ve looked forward to our annual CEO Summit for months, particularly given that this was the first time we’ve held the event in-person in three years (for obvious reasons).

 The US Military Academy at West Point was the perfect location to gather >70 CEOs and board directors to learn best practices on leadership, communication, and teamwork.
 Not to mention, under the event’s theme Mission Certainty Amid Uncertainty... on Veteran’s Day.
 It was meant to be.

 Participating in the 2.5-day leadership development experience was invaluable.
-We had several impressive speakers from Alex Gorsky, executive chairman and former CEO of Johnson & Johnson, to modern day Stoic and best-selling author Ryan Holiday, and several of our nation's most celebrated military leaders.
+We had a wide variety of impressive speakers from Alex Gorsky, Executive Chairman and former CEO of Johnson & Johnson, to best-selling author Ryan Holiday, in addition to several of our nation's most celebrated military leaders.

 But the speaker who struck me the most was retired Colonel Greg Gadson, who many of you know from his role in the film "Battleship."

 Col Gadson shared his learnings about the value of leadership in the aftermath of a grievous war injury.
 The attack on his team in Afghanistan came as a surprise, but in a moment of crisis, his team stepped up and made decisions that saved multiple lives.
 These four key leadership lessons really stuck with me.

 TRUST.
 Specifically, the importance of building and growing a team that you would trust with your life.
 He advised knowing the strengths, skills, and expertise of your teammates to help them grow where weaknesses or blind spots exist.
 While we may not frequently encounter life/death scenarios in our day-to-day work, the lesson here is an important one: trust that you have a team that can perform when it’s most important.